And it seems like kids always get milk into the most unlikely places, especially when they carry their sippy cups all over the house.

 Here are some articles and reviews on this site which discuss various products that are designed to remove these stains:

-You can also share your own stain remover reviews here for other removers that work on milk, or any other stain.
+You can also share your own stain remover reviews here for other removers that work on milk, or any other spot or spill.

 I'm always looking for more tips and ideas for how to remove stains.
-You can share your stain removal tip here, for removing stains caused by milk or anything else.
+You can share your stain removal tip here, for removing spots caused by milk or anything else.

-This page is devoted to helping you figure out how to remove milk stains from surfaces throughout your house, so you may be surprised to find out that milk is sometimes suggested as a stain remover for other stains.
+This page is devoted to helping you figure out how to remove milk stains from surfaces throughout your house, so you may be surprised to find out that this drink is sometimes suggested as a home remedy for removing other stains.

 Are you a stain magnet like me?
 If so, check out the A to Z Stain Removal Guide which gives directions for how to remove over 100 types of stains from all kinds of surfaces.